WhyseRabbit/EmotionAnalysis/README.md

 2022/03/27

 Began to implement grieving process based on time.
 Anger Extremity over 3 might result in a random event...
 For now, that is only an idea.

+2022/03/30

+"Emotional AI" or "affective computing" is a much deeper study than I thought.
+For now, going to pause and read over the materials found here: https://github.com/AmrMKayid/awesome-affective-computing

+Insights might be found here: https://bernardmarr.com/what-is-artificial-emotional-intelligence/